 Shell of choice: Scallop

-Wallpaper of choice: NYMPH or Kay Browning, shot by me
+Wallpaper of choice: Selene, NYMPH, or Kay Browning, shot by me

 Skin of choice: Human, followed by otter, then Scottish Wildcat

 Personal Quote: "Who, me, Sergeant Major?
 I DO outrank you after all"..."No, sir, remember I call you Sir, and you call me Sir, but I DON'T MEAN IT!"